 PREGNANT WOMEN SLOTS: Women who are pregnant receive home visits, support, and information from Early Head Start component staff both in their homes and at regular monthly parent activities in the Center.
-Support will be provided in a manner that best fits the needs of the expectant mother, and may be carried out by telephone or virtual meetings.
+Support will be provided in a manner that best fits the needs of the expectant mother, and may be carried out by home visits, in-person visits, telephone or virtual meetings.

 ABCD CHILD CARE SLOTS: Children aged 2 months to 5 years of age are able to access child care services through many of the ABCD child care centers.
 These extended day (and/or year) services are funded through the Massachusetts Department of Early Education and Care (EEC).
 Typically, they are offered for up to 10 hours per day and 12 months per year.
-Due to COVID-19 some classrooms will be offering 8 hours per day until further notice.
+Due to staffing challenges some classrooms will be offering 8 hours per day until further notice.
 To be eligible for these slots a family usually must meet Head Start/Early Head Start requirements as well as state requirements.
 In most cases the family will pay a parent fee that is based on family size and household income.
+Child Care slots include: